Causal Bandits without Graph Learning: Preliminaries

-Performance of a learner $\cL$ can be measured in terms of \emph{cumulative regret} which takes into account the rewards received from all the interactions performed, or \emph{simple regret} which only focuses on the reward of the final intervention, predicted to be the best by the learner after $T$ interactions, where, $\doop(\bX_{T+1}=\bx_{T+1})$ is the intervention estimated to be the best by the learner $\cL$ after performing $T$ interactions and $|\bX|$ denotes the number of variables in $\bX$. \paragraph{Remark.} Note that in both definitions of regret, the learner is compared against an oracle that always selects the best intervention.
+\paragraph{Remark.} Note that in both definitions of regret, the learner is compared against an oracle that always selects the best intervention.
 When the underlying DAG $\bcG$ does not contain any unobserved variables, it is known that the best intervention is always over the set of parent nodes of the reward node $R$ \cite{lee2018structural}.
-Thus, in this work, we focus on a learner $\cL$ that performs interventions to detect the set of parent nodes of the reward node and then finds the best assignment to $P$ in order to minimize regret.
-In \cref{sec:algorithm} we present our algorithm for the case when there is at most one parent node $P$ in the graph $\bcG$.
-This algorithm uses only \emph{atomic interventions}, i.e. interventions of size one, and is analyzed in \cref{sec:analysis}.
-In \cref{sec:multiparent}, we generalize this algorithm to the case of multiple parent nodes.
-Our results in \cref{sec:analysis,sec:lower-bound,sec:multiparent} can bound both simple and cumulative regret, for conciseness, we present only a cumulative regret bound in the main text in section \cref{sec:regret} and extend it to a simple regret bound in \cref{sec:simple-regret}.
+Thus, in this work, we focus on a learner $\cL$ that performs interventions to detect the set of parent nodes of the reward node and then finds the best assignment to $\cP$ in order to minimize regret.
+Our results in \cref{sec:analysis,sec:multiparent} can be used to bound both simple and cumulative regret.
+For conciseness, we present only a cumulative regret bound in the main text in \cref{sec:regret} and extend it to a simple regret bound in \cref{sec:simple-regret}.